GoogleCloudDataproc/initialization-actions/LLAP/README.md

 # Hive LLAP Initialization Action
 This initial action configures Google Cloud Dataproc to run Hive LLAP.
+For more information on Hive LLAP please visit: https://cwiki.apache.org/confluence/display/Hive/LLAP

 ## Using this initialization action